bigsql/plprofiler/doc/examples.md

 `-U, --user=USER`     | The database user name.
 `-d, --dbname=DB`     | The database name, conninfo string or URI.

+`plprofiler help [COMMAND]` will show you more details than are explained in the examples, provided in this document.

-In the examples below it is assumed that the environment variables `PGHOST`, `PGPORT`, `PGUSER` and `PGDATABASE` have all been set to point to the pgbench_plprofiler database, that was created using the [examples/prepdb.sh](../examples/prepdb.sh) script.
+In the examples below it is assumed that the environment variables `PGHOST`, `PGPORT`, `PGUSER` and `PGDATABASE` have all been set to point to the pgbench_plprofiler database, that was created using the [`examples/prepdb.sh`](../examples/prepdb.sh) script.
 The above connection parameters are left out to make the examples more readable.
 For security reasons, there is not way to specify a password on the command line.
 Please create the necessary `~/.pgpass` entry if your database requires password authentication.

 Executing SQL using the plprofiler utility
 ------------------------------------------